Izan-Sola/DiscordHyLily/README.md

 # My Daughter Lily Brain (WIP)

-### initially supposed to be a hytale bot, but oh well...
+####### initially supposed to be a hytale bot, but oh well...

+### So whats the main point of this project?
+Make a modular brain for a small AI model to do a bunch of stuff.

 - Find more info here: https://github.com/Izan-Sola/Lily/PROJECT_OVERVIEW.md
 - My daughter's brain, capable of using discord, playing minecraft, talking in vrchat and beating your ahh. (wip)